khalilv/mjo-predict/README.md

 # MJO Forecasting with Deep Learning

-Deep learning models for Madden-Julian Oscillation (MJO) forecasting over sub-seasonal to seasonal horizons.
+Framework to forcast the Madden-Julian Oscillation (MJO) using deep learning models.

 ## Installation